 - Discover Tractivity

-You can also download the case study pdf:
+You can also or watch the recorded session.

 About the organisation

 Transport for the South East is a partnership of 16 local transport authorities, five Local Enterprise Partnerships, 46 district and borough councils, and over one thousand town and parish councils.

 There are also 71 MPs in their region, as well as a huge range of wider stakeholders from the world of transport, business, and other sectors.
 As an organisation, they have around 3000 active contacts.